 Excuses allow you off the hook and makes something or someone else responsible for what you didn’t, couldn’t, or wouldn’t do; or for what you didn’t know.
 It keeps you stuck in the exact same position you started in.
 Instead of giving excuses, look at the reasons you haven’t accomplished your goals.
 Ask yourself “Why haven’t I taken the steps to become the person I know I should be?”

-Even though its hard, it’s important that you take an honest look in the mirror and figure out what you need to learn in order to change.
+Even though it’s hard, it’s important that you take an honest look in the mirror and figure out what you need to learn in order to change.
 When I feel disappointed, I ask myself in what area do I need to grow and get better at.

-If you have yet to obtain the things you want in life, you need to get better in some area of life.
+If you have yet to obtain the things you want in life, you need to get better in some areas of life.
 This is ok – we all need to improve in one way or another.

 Sadly, there are times that we make the mistake of beating ourselves up for not succeeding at something.
 This is the worst possible thing you can do because it doesn’t help move you forward.
 Instead, take some time out to observe your daily habits, assess what needs to change, and then begin to create daily rituals that will begin to shape and mold you into the person you wish to become.
 By doing so, you empowered yourself and will no longer blame others or live in self-pity because now you control your own outcome in life.